 Check in with your school's parent teacher organization or your recruitment committee this month.
 Chances are there's a plan in the works for a family get-together.
-This is a great opportunity for board members to be active stewards of the school's mission and vision.
-Enjoy share your excitement for the upcoming school year!
+This is a great opportunity for board members to be active stewards for board members to be active stewards of the school's mission and vision.
+Enjoy some time with staff and families, and share your excitement for the upcoming school year!